JekaSylar/MoonShine-Language-Ukrainian/README.md

-# MoonShine-Language-Ukrainian
+# MoonShine Language Ukrainian
 Ukrainian translation of the admin panel MoonShine
 # Installation
-To use, move the ua directory to lang/vendor/moonshine
+To use, move the ua directory to **lang/vendor/moonshine**